akadir/github-actions/README.md

 - Builds java application using maven using different java versions and operating systems.
 - Makes static code analyse with SonarCloud

+On tag events:

+- Builds docker image and pushes to [the docker hub](https://hub.docker.com/repository/docker/akarakoc/github-actions)